duchan/pi-hole-hosts/README.md

-# hosts
+# Hosts
-My SK hosts for pi-hole not covered by other lists I'm using.
+My SK hosts not covered by other lists I'm usingfor Pi-Hole.